tanmaychimurkar/tanmaychimurkar.github.io/content/posts/rust/chap2.md

 cargo run
 ```

+*`Key takeaways`*:
-*`Key takeaway`*: `cargo run` will build and run the code, while `cargo build` will only build an executable
+- `cargo run` will build and run the code, while `cargo build` will only build an executable
-in the `target/debug` directory. `cargo run` is useful when we are developing the code. `cargo run`
+in the `target/debug` directory.
+- `cargo run` is useful when we are developing the code. `cargo run`
-will compile the code and run the executable every time we make a change to the code. `cargo build`
+will compile the code and run the executable every time we make a change to the code.
-is useful when we are deploying the code. `cargo build` will compile the code and create an executable.
+- `cargo build` is useful when we are deploying the code. `cargo build` will compile the code and
+create an executable.

 Once run, the code will print the following output: